CNES/JavaDoiApiClient/src/test/java/fr/cnes/doi/client/api/README.txt

 The user "test" and the project "CFOSAT, 828606" should be added to the testing database The token present in MdsApiTest should be added to the testing datbase

+To launch https api tests, certificates should be provided for java and python programs